BYU-FRoSt-Lab/cougars-teensy/README.md

 Source code and header files are included in "sensors/src/" and "sensors/include/", and dependencies can be imported by modifying the "sensors/platformio.ini" file.
 Different sensors can be enabled/disabled by commenting out the #define statements at the top of "sensors/src/main.cpp" and rebuilding.
 - **scripts (build_control.sh, restart.sh, etc)** - automates helpful software tasks on the AUV.
-For example, running "bash msg_update.sh" will remove the microROS library from both workspaces and rebuild them using updated message and service declarations from frost_interfaces.
+For example, running "bash msg_update.sh" will remove the microROS library from both workspaces and rebuilds them using updated message and service declarations from frost_interfaces.
 A description of what each script does is included as a header comment in the file.
 A quick note: our custom Docker image runs "init.sh" automatically on startup, and running it manually may mess up the virtual power states, requiring a reboot of the RPi.
 So probably don't do that.